 When you drop an object from your hand, what happens to that object?
 It falls to to the ground.
 If you have a glass of water and you turn it upside down, what happens?
 The water falls out of the glass and onto the floor.
 What makes this happen?
 Gravity.
 Gravity is the force that pulls matter toward the Earth.
 It is why objects

 This post contains affiliate links.
 One of our favorite things about Christmas is the lights.
 No other holiday uses lights as decorations like Christmas.
 People decorate everything from trees to houses to fences to businesses in beautiful lights.
 In our house, it’s always the great debate between white and multi-colored lights on the tree.
 I have a “pretty” tree with coordinating ornaments that I add

 How about some safe, spooky Halloween science fun?
 Tell your kids they can create their own ghosts and make them move without touching them.
 They will freak out!
 Here’s how to do it.
 Halloween Science Supplies This science project has a short supply list.
 You probably have it all on hand already.
 This post contains affiliate links. tissue paper or Kleenex scissors a balloon tape Halloween

 Let’s learn about heat and do a couple simple radiation and conduction experiments to learn how heat is transferred from one object to another.
 When we open the oven to get out a pan of freshly baked cookies, we can feel the heat coming out of the oven.
 We can tell the temperature of the oven is a lot higher than the temperature of the

 Frosted window panes and the crunching of leaves under our feet mean fall is back!
-Fall will be here soon, which means we will be spending more days indoors than our kids would probably like.
-It’s the perfect time to look for fun, hands-on activities to keep them busy and let them learn at the same time.
-STEM activities are great for this.
-There
+Even though fall can be a great time for exploring nature because of the cooler temperatures and changing seasons.
+Fall, also, means we will be spending more days indoors than our kids would probably like.
+It’s the perfect time to look for fun, hands-on activities to keep them busy